 - When your child logs into Moodle:

-- they will see a generic Moodle course that provides information about studying at SIDE and starter activities
+- they will see Launchpad or Essentials which are Moodle courses that provide information about studying at SIDE and start activities.

 - subject courses will appear as teachers add your child to their course.

 - Teachers will contact your child by phone or email regarding Webex classes and the Moodle course.